michalk-k/Home-Assistant-TimscaleDB/energy-spot-prices.md

 );
 ```

-As explained in the previous part, `WITH NO DATA` means that CAGGs are not filled with data at creation.
-Once aggregate policies are created, they fill CAGGs with data coming into `ltss`.
+As explained previously, `WITH NO DATA` means CAGGs are not filled at creation.
+Once aggregate policies are set, they fill CAGGs with new data from `ltss`.

-If you want to populate CAGGs with historical data available in the `ltss` table, execute the refresh procedures - hourly CAGG first, then daily.
-Try to avoid ovelaping requested update time range with schedulled update interval.
-For example if the interval is `4h to 5m before NOW`, upper time boundary for the refresh should not exceed the NOW()-4h.
+To populate CAGGs with historical data from the `ltss` table, run the refresh procedures—hourly first, then daily.
+Avoid overlapping the requested update time range with the scheduled update interval.
+For example, if the interval is `4h to 5m before NOW`, the upper time boundary for the refresh should not exceed NOW()-4h.

 ```sql
 CALL refresh_continuous_aggregate('ltss_energy_ote.cagg_energy_hourly', '2025-01-01 0:0', NOW()-'5h'::INTERVAL, TRUE);
 CALL refresh_continuous_aggregate('ltss_energy_ote.cagg_energy_daily', '2025-01-01 0:0', NOW()-'4d'::INTERVAL, TRUE);
 ```

-> :exclamation: **Be aware** not to run `refresh_continuous_aggregate()` on missing data if their aggregated form already exists in CAGGs.
-Doing so would irreversibly wipe them out!
+> :exclamation: **Important:** Do not run `refresh_continuous_aggregate()` on missing data if their aggregated form already exists in CAGGs.
+Doing so will irreversibly delete them!

 ## Presentation SQL Queries

-The SQL queries remain basically the same, except they no longer use the `calculate_cost()` function.
-Instead, they use the ready-to-use prices from the `cost_sale` and `cost_purchase` columns.
+The SQL queries remain largely the same, but now use the precomputed `cost_sale` and `cost_purchase` columns instead of the `calculate_cost()` function.

-The simplest example is the ROI value.
-Below is an SQL query returning Return On Investment (ROI).
-ROI is equal to the sum of savings and sold energy.
-Savings come from the price of consumed but not purchased energy, i.e., from consumed energy reduced by purchased energy.
-For savings, we use the purchase price.
+For example, the following SQL query returns Return On Investment (ROI).
+ROI is the sum of savings and sold energy.
+Savings are calculated as the price of consumed but not purchased energy (i.e., consumed energy minus purchased energy), using the purchase price.

 ```sql
 SELECT